little-arhat/llexus-form/README.md

   - `$ref`

-Additional properties relevant to data validation are implemented by plexus-validate.
+Additional properties relevant to data validation are implemented by llexus-validate.

 JSON-Schema references can only point to elements within the schema object itself.
 URI references are not supported.

-Plexus-form extends the JSON-Schema specification with two new properties `x-hints` and `x-ordering`.
+Llexus-form extends the JSON-Schema specification with two new properties `x-hints` and `x-ordering`.
 The latter, `x-ordering`, specifies a default order for the elements under the current object.
 The former, `x-hints`, can be used to annotate a schema with additional hints on how the data is to be handled or displayed.
-The relevant pieces of information for plexus-form are found under `schema["x-hints"].form`.
+The relevant pieces of information for llexus-form are found under `schema["x-hints"].form`.
 We'll explore these extension in more detail in the following sections.